multiversx/mx-exchange-docs/docs/governance/on-chain-process.md

 - **Quorum**: At least 40% of the total energy has participated in the proposal.
 - **No Veto**: Less than 33.40% of participating voting power has voted "NoWithVeto" for the proposal.

-At the end of the voting period, the XMEX deposit of the proposer is fully refunded, except if the proposal was vetoed, in which case a certain percentage of the deposit is burnt and the rest is refunded.
+At the end of the voting period, the XMEX deposit of the proposer is fully refunded, except if the proposal was vetoed, in which case the whole deposit is burnt.

 If the proposal has been approved, provided the proposal’s feasibility, the xExchange team will take action to implement it.